Assistant Professor of Philosophy

-Kyla Bruff is a PhD Candidate in the Department of Philosophy at Memorial University.
+Dr. Kyla Bruff is an Assistant Professor in the Department of Philosophy at Carleton University.
 Her work primarily investigates the metaphysical commitments of political positions, and the relevance of classical German philosophy for politics today.
-She is also a feminist and frequently lends a critical voice to current political and ecological issues.
+She is also a feminist and frequently lends a critical voice to current political and ecological issues in Canada.

-Kyla's doctoral research has been primarily funded by a Joseph-Armand Bombardier Canada Graduate Scholarship from the Social Sciences and Humanities Research Council of Canada (SSHRC), valued at $105,000.
+Kyla's doctoral research was primarily funded by a Joseph-Armand Bombardier Canada Graduate Scholarship from the Social Sciences and Humanities Research Council of Canada (SSHRC).
 Throughout her PhD studies, she has returned to Germany numerous times as a Visiting Researcher.

 Kyla completed her MA through the prestigious Erasmus Mundus Europhilosophie program from 2012-2014, fully funded for two years by the European Commission.
 Over the course of this program, she studied at Université Toulouse II, Bergische Universität Wuppertal, and Universität Bonn, the latter at which she wrote her thesis on Herder’s Spinozism in Schelling’s early thought under the supervision of Professor Michael Forster.